5T33Z0/Thinkpad-T490-Hackintosh-OpenCore/README.md

 ## Issues
 - Erratic Mouse Pointer behavior in BootPicker.
 Disabled `PointerSupport` for now.
 Since it works fine when using a USB mouse, I think the issue might be related to VoodooSMBus or VoodooRMI.
 Created an issue report.
 - Audio Jack creates an unpleasant buzz/noise during drivier initialization.
 So it's best to connect to it *after* booting.
+- When attaching to an external mintor via HDMI to DVI cable, both screens turn on and off a few times until the link is established.
+When connecting from HDMI to HDMI, this doesn't happen.

 ## Specs
 Category | Description